PedroAntunes178/game-tutor/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is copyright Pedro Antunes.
+In the future this might be changed for an open-source licence.

 ## Support